venkys-io/Code-Blogs/Strings/Medium/palindrome partitioning/Readme.md

     for(int j=i;j<s.size();++j){
         // checking if the substring is a palindrome if(isPalindrome(s,i,j)) {
-            // if it is, adding the substring to the path path.push_back(s.substr(i,j-i+1));
+            //If it is, adding the substring to the path path.push_back(s.substr(i,j-i+1));
             // recursively calling util to process the rest of the string util(j+1,s,res,path);
-            // removing the added substring from the path path.pop_back();
+            //Removing the added substring from the path path.pop_back();
         }
     }